 I fell in love with this free baby blanket crochet pattern from Caron International (link updated 10/6/14).
-I love their soft yarn and I loved the unique cross-over pattern on this blanket, but I wanted something larger.
-Making a pattern larger can be done in several ways.
+I love their soft yarn and the unique cross-over pattern on this blanket, but I wanted something larger.
+Increasing the size fo the pattern can be done in several ways.
 You can use bulkier yarn, a larger hook, or add more stitches or rows.
 I did a combination of all three to get the desired size.

 Crochet How To: Sizing Up A Baby Blanket Pattern

-I wanted a lap size blanket (about 2/3 the size of a twin afghan) for someone in a hospital bed.
-I went with colors that remind me of spring and I made it to appeal to teens, tweens, and adults.
+I wanted a lap size blanket (about 2/3 the size of a twin Afghan) for someone in a hospital bed.
+I went with colors that remind me of spring and I made it appeal to teens, tweens, and adults.
 I call it “Pansy” because of the purples, blues, yellow, white, and greens all layered together.
-Don’t let the spring colors fool you, this is a heavy blanket and it’s a yarn eater!
+Don’t let the spring colors fool you, this is a thick blanket, and it’s a yarn eater!